 And then we moved here six years ago.
 (SIX!?!)

-Many of my friends met together on a weekly basis to scrapbook together, and I joined them for the first year or so of living here.
+Many of my friends here meet together on a weekly basis to scrapbook, and I joined them for about a year.
 But those were pretty much the last scrapbooking layouts I ever did, because my job teaching at the university here became bigger and bigger until I averaged 18-20 students each semester.